adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - Aurora backups are continuous; RDS backups are daily with transaction logs.
 - Aurora snapshots are instantaneous (no performance impact) due to storage clustering.
 - Retention: Automated backups (RDS/Aurora) max at 35 days; manual snapshots persist until deleted.
+- Use `RDS Read Replicas` when you need to scale out read-heavy workloads.
+- Use `RDS Multi-AZ` when you need high availability and automatic failover for critical applications.

 Common Mistakes: ⚠️
 - Assuming Aurora snapshots are slow: They’re instant and storage-based (unlike RDS volume snapshots).